|

 But let’s be honest, that doesn’t apply only to vegan foods.
 You probably bought something that you thought would be good at least once, but it had a terrible taste.

 Even though rarely, this can also happen when buying vegan alternative foods.
-Just don’t give up until you find the tasty vegan substitutes, because believe me, they exist!
+Just don’t give up until you find the tasty vegan substitutes, because I promise, they exist!

 In short – just because you tried one vegan cheese or veggie burger you didn’t like, it doesn’t mean all vegan cheese and veggie burgers are terrible.